Thinkwise/docs/docs/kb/report_service/example.md

 *rpt_queue columns.*

 Note that most of the column names match with the ones expected in the result set of [rpt_get_reports](architecture#rpt_get_reports).
-This is done to make implementing said subroutine more easy later in the example.
+This is done to make implementing said subroutine easier later in the example.

-The columns *report_status* and *report_message* are used to store the data sent through [rpt_set_report](architecture#rpt_set_report) and to queue the record itself.
+The columns *report_status* and *report_message* are used to store the data sent through [rpt_set_report](architecture#rpt_set_report) and to queue the record for processing.

-The rpt_parmtrs table is added with these columns and a foreign key to rpt_queue's report_id column.
+The rpt_parmtrs table is added with the columns below and a foreign key to rpt_queue's report_id column.

 ![rpt_parmtrs columns](assets/report_service/data_model_rpt_parmtrs.png)
 *rpt_parmtrs columns.*

-Once again both the names of both the parmtr_id and parmtr_value columns match with what is expected in the result set of [rpt_get_parmtrs](architecture#rpt_get_parmtrs) to make the eventual implementation easier.
+Once again, both the names of both the parmtr_id and parmtr_value columns match with what is expected in the result set of [rpt_get_parmtrs](architecture#rpt_get_parmtrs) to make the eventual implementation easier.

-The full data model should now look like below.
+The full data model now looks like the one below.

 ![full report queue data model](assets/report_service/data_model.png) *Full report queue data model.*